-The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Science degree in Environmental Geography.
+1. The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Science degree in Environmental Geography.

-The University's Tier II writing requirement for the Geography major is met by completing Geography 480.
+The University's Tier II writing requirement for the Geography major is met

+- by completing Geography 480.
 That course is referenced in item 3. a. below.

-- 2. The requirements of the College of Social Science for the Bachelor of Science degree. - The following courses with a minimum 2.0 grade-point average across all attempted GEO courses (39 to 61 credits):
+2. The requirements of the College of Social Science for the Bachelor of Science dearee. - 3.
+The following courses with a minimum 2.0 grade-point average across all attempted GEO courses (39 to 61 credits): CREDITS

-anomptou ozo courses (co to or crouns).
-CREDITS

 a.
-One of the following courses (3 or 4 credits): OKEDITO
+One of the following courses (3 or 4 credits):

 LB 118 Calculus I 4

 MTH 124 Survey of Calculus I 3

 MTH 132 Calculus I 3

 MTH 152H Honors Calculus I 3

-Students in the Atmospheric and Climate Sciences conc -

-take MTH 132 or 152H. entration must
+Students in the Atmospheric and Climate Sciences concentrat take MTH 132 or 152H. ion must

 b.
 Two of the following courses (6 or 7 credits):

 GEO 203 Introduction to Meteorology 3

-GEO 206 Physical Geography 3
+GEO 206 Physical Geography and 3

-and

-GEO 206L Physical Geography Laboratory 1
+.
+Physical Geography Laboratory 1

-GEO 306 Environmental Geomorphology 3
+Environmental Geomorphology 3

-Students who choose GEO 206 must also enroll in GE O 206L either
+Students v who choose GEO 206 must also enroll in GEO 206 L either

-concurrently or in a subsequent term.
+concurrent ly or in a subsequent term.

-Students in the Atmospheric and Climate Sciences cond entration must
+Student is in the Atmospheric and Climate Sciences concentration on must

-take GEO 203 and may substitute GEO 201 for either GEC
+take GEO 203 and may substitute GEO 201 for either GEO 206 o r 306.

-c.
-One of the following courses (3 credits):
+C. One of the following courses (3 credits):

 GEO 113 Introduction to Economic Geography 3

 GEO 151 Introduction to Human Geography 3

-GEO 204 World Regional Geography 3
+GEO 204 World Regional Geography 3 3 3

 GEO 330 Geography of the United States 3

 GEO 331 Geography of Canada 3

 GEO 333 Geography of Michigan and the Great Lakes

 Region 3

 GEO 335 Geography of Latin America 3

 GEO 336 Geography of Europe 3

-GEO 337 Geography of Asia-Pacific 3 3 3
+GEO 337 Geography of Asia-Pacific 3 3 3 3 3

 GEO 338 Geography of Africa 3

 GEO 339 Geography of the Middle East and North Africa 3

 GEO 340 Geography of Eurasia 3

 d.
 One of the following courses (3 or 4 credits):

 GEO 221 Introduction to Geographic Information 3

 GEO 221L Introduction to Geographic Information

 Laboratory 1

 GEO 363 Introduction to Quantitative Methods

 for Geographers 3

-Students who choose GEO 221 must also enroll in GE O 221L either
+who choose GEO 221 must also enroll in GEO 221 L either

-concurrently or in a subsequent term.
+ly or in a subsequent term.

-e.
-The following course (3 credits):
+e. ing course (3 credits):

-GEO 480 Senior Seminar (W) 3
+Senior Seminar (W) 3

 f.
-One of the following:
+One of the 0

-(1) Students not pursuing a concentration:
+ents not pursuing a concentration:

-(a) Twelve additional credits in GEO courses inclu
+(a) Twelve additional credits in GEO courses including at

-credits at the 300-level and above and 6 cred its at the 400level.
+credits at the 300-level and above and 6 credits at t he 400-

-(b) Nine additional credits in courses from the

-Agriculture and Natural Resources or the Coll- ege of Natural

-Spignes at the 200 level and above
+level.

-Science at the 300-level and above.
-A concentration in Atmospheric and Climate Sciences.
+- (b) Nine additional credits in courses from the College of Agriculture and Natural Resources or the College of Natural Science at the 300-level and above. - (2) A concentration in Atmospheric and Climate Sciences.